 Toss cauliflower florets and stems with oil and spices then roast until caramelized and tender.
-Make a korma curry sauce by sautéeing onions, garlic and ginger in butter until soft and fragrant.
+You could also steam or blanch the cauliflower but roasting allows for more flavor development.
+Make a korma curry sauce by sautéing onions, garlic and ginger in butter until soft and fragrant.
 Add the spices and allow to cook for a minute.
 Soak cashew nuts in boiling water for 10 minutes then drain and blend with the sautéed onion mixture, stock and cream until smooth.

 Pour the sauce into a saucepan, add the roasted cauliflower and season to taste.
 Allow to simmer gently for 10 minutes (add more stock if the sauce is too thick).
 Serve with rice, naan bread and toasted cashew nuts.